cal-itp/reports/README.md

 This will run the script in generate.py that will render the index.html, monthly report index pages, and the individual reports.
 It will also apply the various jinja templates to the reports, JS frameworks, and CSS styles.
 It is worth mentioning that `npm run build` will currently only execute if you have data from previous months.

-To copy data from previous months without generating the data manually run the following command
+To copy data from previous months without generating the data manually, run the following command

 ```shell
 gsutil -m copy -r gs://gtfs-data/report_gtfs_schedule/ outputs/